chrisboyd/MapChat/README.md

 ## Challenges

-Differentiating from other services: This is very similar to Google My Maps
+Differentiating from other services: this is very similar to Google My Maps

+1. Come up with some way to incentivize people going outside

+2. Strip down the features of My Maps to make it simpler to use

+3. Lean on the social media or game aspect of it more.

 Map generation: This can be a blackbox in the prototype, but could be necessary to design.